Home

 • Additional development resource links

-As you are putting the exercises to work from the free workbook, remember and use this affirmation:
+As you are putting the exercises to work from the free workbook, try this affirmation:

 "I am responsible for all of my thoughts, feelings, actions and reactions to all situations."